openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      -- the establishing of tokens in the process of codebase reading by a machine.
 The process of tokenization presumes finding the longest sequence of characters that form a valid token.

+   punctuator
+     -- token that serves for separating, completing or otherwise organizing program elements and parts: commas, semicolons, parentheses, square brackets, etc.

+   literal
+     -- representation of a certain value type.

+   comment
+     -- a piece of text, insignificant for the syntactic grammar, added to the stream in order to document and compliment the source code.

+   primitive type
+      -- numeric value types, character, and boolean value types whose names are reserved, and cannot be used for user-defined type names.

+   generic type
+     -- named type (class or interface) that has type parameters.

+   generic
+     see *generic type*.

+   non-generic type
+     -- named type (class or interface) that has no type parameters.

+   non-generic
+     see *non-generic type*.

+   type reference
+     -- references that refer to named types by specifying their type names, and (where applicable) type arguments to be substituted for the type parameters of the named type.

+   nullable type
+     -- variable declared to have the null value, or type T | null that can hold values of type T and its derived types.

+   nullish value
+     -- reference which is null or undefined.

+   simple name
+     -- name that consists of a single identifier.

+   qualified name
+     -- name that consists of a sequence of identifiers separated with the ‘.’ token.

+   scope of a name
+     -- region of the program code within which the entity---as declared by that name---can be accessed or referred to by its simple name without any qualification.

+   function declaration
+     -- declaration that specifies names, signatures, and bodies when introducing a named function.

    terminal symbol
      -- a syntactically invariable token, i.e. a syntactic notation defined